SEAS Admissions FAQ

 Yes.
 You cannot officially add a second field of study until after your first semester in the program.

 Our minimum application requirements reflect that of the Rackham Graduate School.
 We do not have any specific course or degree prerequisites to apply to our master's programs.
 Both the MS and MLA programs have core curriculum coursework to provide you with a baseline of both natural and social systems.
 More than 100 different undergraduate degree majors are represented in our student community, making the student classroom experience diverse and vibrant.
 Generally, it is preferred that applicants have some variety of hard science or ecology coursework in their background if they are applying to the more ecology focused concentrations in our MS program.

 Master's projects are interdisciplinary problem-solving experiences conducted by groups of master's students as the capstone of their SEAS program.
 Projects provide students with a team experience that approximates a future work environment while also serving client organizations with solutions to complex environmental issues and useful products.
-These projects focus the substantial capabilities of our students and faculty on problems faced by real-world clients.
+These projects focus on the substantial capabilities of our students and faculty on problems faced by real-world clients.

 SEAS holds several events throughout the year for both prospective and admitted students.
 If you are unable to make these events and would like to schedule a formal visit to SEAS, please complete the form linked here to submit your information, and a school representative will be in contact with you.

 If any of your questions remain unanswered, feel free to send an email to firstname.lastname@example.org, and a SEAS Admissions Coach will respond to your inquiry.